taniatsq/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@gmail.com s/A0251980B` : Add a new student.
 * `add n/John Doe p/98765432 e/johnd@gmail.com s/A0251980B desc/Enjoy coding` : Add a new student with a description.

+### Deleting a student : `delete`

+Deletes the specified student from the StudentBook.

+Format: `delete INDEX`

+* Deletes the student at the specified `INDEX`.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `delete 2` deletes the 2nd person in the StudentBook.
+* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 ### Editing a student : `edit`